 Remarkable Consistency

-During the 1920s and 1930s, the Yankees—who were somewhat mediocre during their first 15 years—eventually established themselves as a baseball powerhouse that would be the envy of the league.
-The team’s signing of Babe Ruth in 1920—considered by some to be the greatest player of all-time—combined with the building of the original and monumental Yankee Stadium in 1923 helped the team gain even further recognition, ultimately causing the Yankee logo to be recognized by baseball fans around the world.
+During the 1920s and 1930s, the Yankees established themselves as a baseball powerhouse.
+The team’s 1920 signing of Babe Ruth, combined with the building of the original and monumental Yankee Stadium in 1923, helped the team gain even further recognition, ultimately causing the Yankee logo to be recognized by baseball fans around the world.

-While the dimensions and font of the Yankee logo have been slightly modified over time, it has remained remarkably unchanged over the past hundred years.
+While the dimensions and font of the Yankee logo have slightly changed over time, it remains remarkably similar throughout the past hundred years.
 The consistent use of pinstriped uniforms has helped establish a permanent, universally praised “Yankee look.”

 The New York Yankees’ Alternative Logo

-The alternative logo is not featured on any of the team’s primary uniforms but is still used during special games and other events.
-Nevertheless, when people think of the New York Yankees, or even New York City in general, the classic logo still prevails—and that was true long before Jay Z “made the Yankee hat more famous than a Yankee can.”
+The alternative logo is not featured on any of the team’s primary uniforms.
+However, they still use it during special games and other events.
+Nevertheless, when people think of the New York Yankees, or even New York City in general, the classic logo still prevails.
+That was true long before Jay Z “made the Yankee hat more famous than a Yankee can.”